 - Keep all receipts and documentation

-- Consider using an escrow service for large amounts
+- Consider an escrow service for large amounts